Bira/octopus-carnival/_posts/2023-10-08-hacking-without-hackers.md

 down somewhere in there, either in an official manual, some employee's personal notes or even a scrap of paper that was carelessly thrown away[^4].
-Some non-VR-dungeon hacking of a physical terminal to peek at its configuration might be necessary, which is still better than using the full rules for hacking the mainframe itself.
-Or you could end up finding a way to scam the info out of an employee of the place ("social engineering").
+Some non-VR-dungeon hacking of a physical terminal to peek at its configuration might be necessary, which might be resolved by a couple of rolls since dumb terminals are less secure than the mainframe they talk to.
+Or you might need to find a way to scam the info out of an someone who works there ("social engineering").

 This fact-finding expedition could be a whole adventure in itself, or it might just be an intermediate step in a more complex operation where the group must also infiltrate the final target facility at the same time as the hacker does their thing, as outlined above.

-## Ghosts in the Machine
+## Twenty Minutes From Now

 More recent cyberpunk games tend to base their networks on the real-world Internet and the technologies that support it.
 This means that every individual